engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ### Building trust

 Over time, having our code reviewed and reviewing our team member's code builds the mindset of a blameless culture.
-We dissacioate our work done as being "our" code and move emotional connotations from our contributions to the work our team does as a whole.
+We dissociate our work done as being "our" code and move emotional connotations from our contributions to the work our team does as a whole.

-The sooner we embrace a collective mindset, the sooner our team builds professional trust across incidividual contributors.
+The sooner we embrace a collective mindset, the sooner our team builds professional trust across contributors.
 Within an open collaborative environment, we not only share knowledge about implementations within the product; but by "showing our workings", every team member grows technical competencies.

 ### Increased code quality

+Finally, yes, code reviews improve the quality of the code.
+Having multiple engineers with different experiences and backgrounds study each others work leads to implementations which are standardized, readable, and performant.
+A fresh pair of eyes is more likely to find potential errors.

 ## Types of code review